 Once of you have access to the pulley wheel and belt tensioner.
 The pulley is held on with a M6 12mm bolt and the tensioner is held in place with a M5 12mm bolt.
 The tensioner is moved up and down with a long 2mm bolt.
 I used a marked to identify where the centre of the bolt was located.
 The tensioners M5 bolt was back off and the M2.5 bolt was unwound to remove the tension on the belt drive.
 The belt was then removed from the pulley.

 Both the M6 and M5 bolt have washers that are deformed during fitting.
-In order to avid this the replacement bolts were ordered, M6 x 12mm and M5 x 16mm with flanged heads and a larger M6 18mm diameter washer.
+In order to avoid this the replacement bolts were ordered, M6 x 12mm and M5 x 16mm with flanged heads and a larger M6 18mm diameter washer.
 All in this case are black stainless steel and cost around £4.00 each for packs of ten.
 You can get straight stainless in 100 packs for not very much.

-When the pulley was removed the key simply fell out.
+When the pulley was removed the parallel key simply fell out.
 I found it was undersized when I measured it so was never going to fit.
 5 x 5 x 12mm replacement keys were ordered at £3.50 for a pack of ten.

 This is culprit if you have the banging or clicking sound.